aerospike/asconfig/README.md

 ```
 make rpm deb tar
 ```
-The packages will be avialable in the pkg/ directory.
+The packages will be available in the pkg/ directory.

-# Build Examples